 - Structural issues

-After Reading Carefuly
+After Reading Carefully

 Once we’ve agreed on a strategy, we’ll negotiate the inspection repairs with the seller’s agent using a Buyer’s Inspection Response.
-If there are only a few minor issues which need to be fixed, the negotiation will probably go quickly.
+If there are only a few minor issues that need to be fixed, the negotiation will probably go quickly.
 However, if contractors or trade people need to be brought in to give estimates, expect the inspection negotiations may take 3 – 7 days.

-The repairs then need to be completed by the final walk through with receipts proving the work was done sent to us ahead of time.
+The repairs then need to be completed by the final walkthrough with receipts proving the work was done sent to us ahead of time.
 If we are not able to come to an agreement, you have the right to cancel the contract instead and get a refund of your earnest money.